one815/cybersecuredai/public/reports/k12-privacy-compliance-report.md

 **About the K-12 Privacy Compliance Program**

-This report was developed by CyberSecure AI's K-12 Education Privacy Team in collaboration with school district privacy officers, education attorneys, and student privacy advocacy organizations.
+This report was developed by CyberSecured AI's K-12 Education Privacy Team in collaboration with school district privacy officers, education attorneys, and student privacy advocacy organizations.

 **Expert Contributors:**
 - **Maria Gonzalez, JD** - Student Privacy Attorney and Former Department of Education Official